fchris82/WfDockerWorkflow/docs/wf-cookbook-custom-recipes.md

 #### Skeleton file types

 After build the program needs to know which file is which type.
-In the `Recipes\BaseRecipe::buildSkeletonFile()` function you can sign the spetial files.
+In the `Recipes\BaseRecipe::buildSkeletonFile()` function you can sign the special files.

 **`App\Skeleton\DockerComposeSkeletonFile`**